What’s your current organization and role?

 How has your experience as a Broad alum influenced the way you approach your work?

-What is one place where you/your organization has been working to increase equity for the students and communities you serve?
+What is one place where you or your organization has been working to increase equity for the students and communities you serve?

 What do you think school system leaders should be thinking more about right now, as the United States works to stabilize and recover from COVID-19?